 - 1 lb. berries (about 5-6 cups), washed and patted dry, (blueberries, blackberries, raspberries and/or chopped strawberries)

-- 2 tbsp vanilla (or brandy if desired)
+- 2 tablespoon vanilla (or brandy if desired)

-- 4 tbsp (2 oz) butter, almost room temperature, cut into very small cubes
+- 4 tablespoon (2 oz) butter, almost room temperature, cut into very small cubes

-- 6 tbsp (3 oz) butter, cut into very small cubes
+- 6 tablespoon (3 oz) butter, cut into very small cubes

 - 2 eggs